Should You Take Omega 3 and Multivitamin Together? Benefits of 2-in-1

 Is it better to take a separate multivitamin and omega-3, or a combined 2-in-1 capsule or gummy?
 Let’s look at the pros and cons.

-Multivitamin and Omega 3 Gummies
+Multivitamin and Omega 3 Combinations

 Colorful red and orange squishy multivitamin and Omega 3 Gummies.

-Pros of Combined Gummy Supplements
+Pros of Combined Supplements

 Convenience